dev-jelly/tiny-elephant/README.md

 # 3. put in each secondary index.(db 2)
 imc.init_cluster(data)

-# Load minhash objects.
-These are instance of datasketch's MinHash object.
 users = data.keys()
 for user in users:
+    # Print similar top 10 of each user
     print(user, imc.most_common(user, count=10))

 # You don't need care about duplicated!